lou-i0/AI-assistant-Web-Application/readme.md

 - How to create a web application using the python library - streamlit.
 - Additionally, how to use a AI assistant API from open AI; and understand how that works within the Web application.

 This work conducted here will go toward my understanding of a way to create a web app.
-Furthermore,m the use of the ai assistant will provide a predicate into how an llm can be used, created and applied into a usable scenario - to help me learn for future work.
+Furthermore, the use of the ai assistant will provide a predicate into how a llm can be used, created and applied into a useful scenario - to help me learn for future work.

 ## Table of Contents